John Coate

 John Coate (born January 17, 1951) is an American media executive and advocate for online communities.
 He was one of the original members of The Farm, an intentional community founded in 1971, and brought lessons learned from building that community to bear in his work online.

 He helped create The WELL, one of the earliest online communities in America, and is the author of "Cyberspace Innkeeping,” an essay on best practices for moderators.
-He later helped create and operate SFGate.
+He later helped create and operate SFGate, an early American News website.

 Career

 Coate is described in journalist Gal Beckerman's book The Quiet Before as an early bridge between the countercultural movements of the 1960s and online activism.
 Coate joined The Farm as a teenager, after hearing Stephen Gaskin speak at the Straight Theater on Haight Street in San Francisco, living on a bus with as many as seven other people before the group bought property in Tennessee.

 Coate later became the original marketing director and conference manager of The WELL, one of the oldest virtual communities in continuous operation.
 He was hired by another Farm alumnus, Matthew McClure, in 1986.
 Even though Coate had never used a computer before, McClure told him his experience with community and as an auto mechanic would help him pick up the necessary skills quickly.
 Coate and a third Farm alumnus, Cliff Figallo, were called "process queens" by some WELL members for the methodical way they handled disputes among members, but in general were respected as fair moderators, according to Katie Hafner's book about the early years of The WELL.
 One user told Hafner that with Coate and Figallo in charge, "[t]he WELL treated its dissidents very well."